 Using An Online Support Group

 Social media is a great tool to keep us connected, especially with today's world being what it is.
-If you signed up for the Conquer Emotional Eating ECourse, then you already know about the Facebook support group.
-But if you don't then a simple search on Facebook will show you that there are a ton of community groups filled with people who are going through similar struggles.
+Make sure you are a part of our Sassy Cooking community so we can support you!
+If you like being in more than one group or if you would rather not see a focus on Weight Watchers, a simple search on Facebook will show you that there are a ton of community groups filled with people who are going through similar struggles.
 Find a community you feel comfortable with and join in on the conversations!

 Using Healthy Cooking